Does Chiropractic work better than Physiotherapy for back pain? It depends!

 - Physiotherapists use manual techniques like stretch, exercise, and soft-tissue work to improve function, reduce pain and rehabilitate injuries.

-- Chiropractors adjust the spine and other joints to relieve painful restrictions, improving mobility, and reducing protective spasms.
+- Chiropractors adjust the spine and other joints to relieve painful restrictions – improve mobility, and reduce muscle tension and spasms.

 Back pain can have many causes, so the right treatment will be different for each person.
 In this article, we discuss some common causes of back pain and their treatment options, to help you decide whether to start with an Assessment by a Chiropractor or a Physiotherapist to help relieve your pain and stiffness.